 - Not enough platforms for more active cats

 - Not the best option for multi-cat households

-Best Cat Tree For Large Cats: IMUsee 68-inch Multi-Level Large Cat Tree
+Best Cat Tree For Large Cats: FEANDREA 67-Inch Multi-Level Cat Tree for Large Cats

-The IMUsee 68-inch Multi-Level Large Cat Tree is incredibly sturdy thanks to its wide 20 x 16 inch base and high-density construction.
+The FEANDREA 67-Inch Multi-Level Cat Tree for Large Cats is incredibly sturdy thanks to its wide 24 x 19 inch base and high-density construction.
 It’s made from CARB-certified P2 Grade board and also comes with a strap, so you can secure the whole thing to the wall for extra stability.

-The IMUsee 68-inch Multi-Level Large Cat Tree comes with three large comfy perches, two spacious caves, and two sturdy hammocks on the sides.
+The FEANDREA Multi-Level Cat Tree for Large Cats comes with three large comfy perches with raised edges and two spacious caves.
 It also has a sisal scratching board as well as multiple scratching posts.
 So, it’s suitable for multiple large cats.

 - Sturdy construction

 - Large platforms and hides suitable for larger cats

 - Can be secured to the wall for extra stability

 - Comes with three replacement pom poms without bells if you want to swap out